Which New Normal? Understanding Ambiguous Loss

 1. Humanize Grief and Loss

 Generally, I would start my recommendations with normalizing the experience.
 I have recently shifted my language from “normalizing” to “humanizing.”
-We are all grieving.
-We have all lost something.
+We all experience grief at one time or another.
+We all have lost something.
 Grief and loss are universal.
 Comparative suffering (e.g., my loss is bigger than theirs, or their loss is bigger than mine) is not helpful.
 Each person’s experience, emotions, and trajectory with loss is unique.
-The thing about grief is that there is no endpoint, it is not a task for you to achieve, and it is not a competency you can master.
+The thing about grief is that there is no endpoint; it is not a task for you to achieve, and it is not a competency you can master.
 The endpoint is not closure.
 Closure is a myth.
 We learn to live with loss.
 Step 1: humanize loss.

 2. Tolerate Concurrent Thoughts: Both/And Thinking